-Liquid kelp fertilizer contains over 70 trace minerals.
+Liquid kelp fertilizers contain over 70 trace minerals.

-More importantly, it’s an excellent source of cytokinins and auxins, two essential plant growth hormones.
-It also contains vitamins, natural chelating agents, and amino acids.
+More importantly, they are an excellent source of cytokinins and auxins, two essential plant growth hormones.
+They also contain vitamins, natural chelating agents, and amino acids.

 Cytokinins improve soil tilth, regulate cell division and cell wall formation, increase photosynthesis and chlorophyll production, improve root and shoot growth, and delay senescence in the fall (when plants prepare for winter, dropping leaves, losing colour, etc.).

 Auxins regulate cell elongation and mainly stimulate adventitious rooting, and promote fruit development.